 Job Outlook for Technical Support Technicians

 The outlook for future computer and technical support specialists is positive.
 Nationwide, the Bureau of Labor Statistics predict an estimated 13% employment growth between 2020 and 2030.

 The Technical Support Specialist Diploma Program at Campus

 Campus is recognized as an official CompTIA Academy Partner.
 In the Technology Support program at Campus, formerly known as MTI College, students are given the kind of hands-on training and firm grounding in the understanding of the essentials and practical application of technical support skills to ensure their success in obtaining CompTIA A+ certification.

 Campus’ A+ certification training for technical support specialists will not only prepare you for success in taking the CompTIA A+ Certification exams, but it will also give you a comprehensive base of knowledge in computer hardware, networking systems, operating systems, software applications, mobile networks, and a wide variety of other related fields.

-Students who pass the MTI Test Pass Assurance (TPA) program receive their A+ certification vouchers without incurring any additional costs, and are free to take their exams in the MTI College on-campus testing center.
+Students who pass the Campus Test Pass Assurance (TPA) program receive their A+ certification vouchers without incurring any additional costs, and are free to take their exams in the Campus on-campus testing center.
 Campus also offers an excellent educational program in network administration and security at the Sacramento campus.

-Whatever your career goals in the technology sector may be, rest assured that MTI College in Sacramento can get you on your way to a rewarding career in technology.
+Whatever your career goals in the technology sector may be, rest assured that Campus in Sacramento can get you on your way to a rewarding career in technology.